 A staging site is an independent clone of your live production site that can be easily created to test plugins, themes, and custom code.
 You can also copy the staging site to the live site at any time after making changes. – WPEngine

-Staging sites are the perfect way to test out changes in a cloned site environment before pushing them live.
+Staging sites are the perfect way to test out changes in a cloned site environment before pushing them to production.
 If you’re a cowboy coder (I hope you’re not) and like to tinker on live sites, for the love of Pete, please incorporate staging sites into your workflow.

 I also love that I can create multiple WordPress installs on the same account, which makes it perfect for spinning up demo sites.
-Although their Personal Plan ($30/month) says it’s only 1 install, they’ll totally let you have others for demo purposes – but be warned if one of your installs starts generated more than the allotted traffic, you’ll be asked to upgrade your account).
+Although their Startup Plan ($25/month) says it’s only 1 install, they’ll totally let you have others for demo purposes – but be warned if one of your installs starts generated more than the allotted traffic, you’ll be asked to upgrade your account).

 Here’s a peek at their dashboard.

 I’ve had consistently friendly and helpful customer service experiences, so double thumbs up on that.

 Update: WP Engine now offers billing transfer to clients.
 Woohoo!
 Also, as of Oct 2016, WP Engine announced free Let’s Encrypt SSL Certificates available on all accounts (install through your user portal).